angular/angular/aio/content/guide/built-in-directives.md

   This `[(ngModel)]` syntax can only set a data-bound property.

-To customize your configuration, you can write the expanded form, which separates the property and event binding.
+To customize your configuration, write the expanded form, which separates the property and event binding.
 Use [property binding](guide/property-binding) to set the property and [event binding](guide/event-binding) to respond to changes.
 The following example changes the `<input>` value to uppercase: